 - Download from the Transport website Form E81 and complete the concession application.

-If the vehicle is unlicensed in WA, you will need to have the vehicle inspected for roadworthiness first.
+- If the vehicle is unlicensed in Western Australia, you will need to have the vehicle inspected for roadworthiness first.
 Please contact the Politburo and we’ll recommend an inspector.

-If you have a vehicle on concession with another club and wish to transfer it to the KBG register, the steps are extremely simple.
+If you have a vehicle on concession with another club and wish to transfer it to the KBG register, email the Politburo at email@example.com with:

 Email the Politburo at firstname.lastname@example.org with:

-- Copy of your current registration papers and photos of the vehicle.
+- Copy of your current registration papers and photos of the vehicle as per above.

-Once a vehicle is approved for Concessional Licensing, it must wear additional plates or stickers stating “HISTORIC” above or below the front and rear number plates.
+Once a vehicle is approved for Concessions for Classics, it must wear additional plates or stickers stating “RESTRICTED USE” above or below the front or rear number plates.
 The dimensions differ for cars and 2-wheel vehicles.
-These are available from the Motor Museum of WA and shortly the club will have some stock available to club members.
+We have vinyl stickers for $5 each.